Gregor von Rezzori: Literary works

 Rezzori began his career as a writer of light novels, but he first encountered success in 1953 with the Maghrebinian Tales, a suite of droll stories and anecdotes from an imaginary land called "Maghrebinia", which reunited in a grotesque and parodic key traits of his multicultural Bukovinian birthplace, of extinct Austria-Hungary and of Bucharest of his youth.
 Over the years, Rezzori published further Maghrebinian Tales, which increased his reputation of language virtuosity and free spirit, writing with wit, insight and elegance.

 Other books, such as The Death of My Brother Abel, Oedipus at Stalingrad, or The Snows of Yesteryear, recording the fading world at the time of the World Wars, have been celebrated for their powerful descriptive prose, nuance and style.

-Rezzori first came to the attention of English-speaking readers with the 1969 publication of the story "Memoirs of an Anti-Semite" in The New Yorker, On this occasion, Elie Wiesel, who was born in Bukovina's neighboring Maramureş, wrote:
+Rezzori first came to the attention of English-speaking readers with the 1969 publication of the story Memoirs of an Anti-Semite in The New Yorker.
+The novel-length version of Memoirs of an Anti-Semite was published in Germany in 1979, with the English translation followed in 1981.

-"Rezzori addresses the major problems of our time, and his voice echoes with the disturbing and wonderful magic of a true storyteller."

-The novel-length version of Memoirs of an Anti-Semite was published in Germany in 1979, with the English translation following in 1981.
 It received enthusiastic reviews from Christopher Lehmann-Haupt and Stanley Kaufmann when originally published.
 It was reissued by New York Review Books in 2007, and Christopher Hitchens wrote in a retrospective review, "Gregor von Rezzori could claim the peculiar distinction of being one of the few survivors to treat this ultimate catastrophe in the mild language of understatement.
 This is what still gives his novel the power to shock".

 Reissues of The Snows of Yesteryear and An Ermine in Czernopol followed in 2008 and 2012, respectively.
 In 2019 NYRB published The Death of My Brother Abel and its sequel Cain as a single volume.
 Elie Wiesel wrote of The Death of My Brother Abel, "If a great novel can be recognized by its obsessions, its characters and, above all, its tone, then The Death of My Brother Abel is unquestionably great.
 Rezzori addresses the major problems of our time, and his voice echoes with the disturbing and wonderful magic of the true storyteller."

 Rezzori's controversial description of Vladimir Nabokov's Lolita as "the only convincing love story of our century" appeared on the cover of the second Vintage International edition of the novel.
-It was attributed simply to Vanity Fair (magazine), the magazine which published Rezzori's original review of the book, and Rezzori was not often credited as the author of the quote.
+It was attributed simply to Vanity Fair, the magazine which published Rezzori's original review of the book, and Rezzori was not often credited as the author of the quote.

 In his Guide for Idiots through German Society, Von Rezzori also used his noted taste for satire.
 Although he was not unanimously perceived as a major author in the German-speaking area, his posthumous reception has arguably confirmed him among the most important modern German-language authors.